-A popular way of studying stock-market psychology is by studying the many thinking biases that investors suffer from.
+One important area that stock-market psychology explores quite a bit is thinking biases that investors suffer from.
 A bias is a faulty way of thinking that we have grown accustomed to.
 Take this instinct called loss aversion for instance.
 Investors react to losses more intensely than they react to gains.
 So the joy of making a gain of Rs 10,000 is not as intense as the pain of incurring a loss of Rs 2,000.
-This is what makes investors sell in panic if the stock market goes down.
-As more and more investors join the frenzy, a crash happens.
+This is what makes investors sell their stocks in panic if the market goes down.
+And then as more and more investors join the frenzy, a crash ensues.

-Consider the confirmation and availability biases now.
+Now consider the confirmation and availability biases.
 While researching a company, investors tend to focus on data and information which are easily available to them.
-This results in the availability bias.
-Instead of looking for data which are not easily available, investors base their investment thesis on information they do not even have to seek out.
-What's more, having developed a viewpoint, they ardently focus on the information that confirms their viewpoint, rejecting any conflicting information and viewpoints.
-These two biases result in incomplete research, which may come to haunt back later.
+This is an example of the availability bias.
+Instead of looking for important, though less easily available data, investors base their investment thesis on information they do not even have to seek out.
+What's more, if they already have an opinion, they fixate on information that confirms their viewpoint, rejecting any conflicting data.
+These two biases result in incomplete research, which often comes back to haunt them later.

-Then you also see herd behaviour play out in a very big way in the stock market.
-This causes particular sectors or stocks to become overpriced.
+Then you also see herd behaviour play out in a very big way in the stock market, so that particular sectors or stocks become overpriced.
 The latest market fad is IPOs.
-In the ongoing booming market, many IPOs have given good listing gains.
-This has attracted a growing group of people who call themselves 'IPO investors'.
+In today's booming market, many IPOs have given good listing gains.
+This has attracted a growing group of people who call themselves 'IPO investors.'
 Seeing this euphoria, more and more companies are making a beeline to the list.
-Herd behaviour often leads to 'market stampedes', which leave investors bruised and wounded.
+The problem is that herd behaviour often leads to 'market stampedes' which leave investors bruised and wounded.

-The iconic investor and Warren Buffett's partner Charlie Munger has talked about the so called liking/loving tendency.
-In investing, it means that investors frequently fall in love with their stocks.
-Because they have researched them, held onto them for a long time and perhaps are making paper profits on them, they stop being objective about them.
+The iconic investor and Warren Buffett's partner Charlie Munger has talked about the liking/loving tendency, where investors frequently fall in love with their stocks.
+The fact that they have researched them, held onto them for a long time and perhaps are even making paper profits on them, stops them from being objective about them.
 They tend to ignore any adverse business development.
 This eventually results in wealth destruction.
-But even after wealth destruction, the loving tendency causes investors to stay invested in hope of a recovery.
+Even at this point, the 'loving' tendency causes investors to stay invested in hope of a recovery.

-These biases are just a few among the many more that exist.
-A number of books are available on this subject.
-Here are a couple of them: Misbehaving by Richard Thaler, Thinking, Fast and Slow by Daniel Kahneman, The Art of Thinking Clearly by Rolf Dobelli.
-A classic on this subject is Extraordinary Popular Delusions and the Madness of Crowds by Charles Mackay.
+These biases are just a few among the many more that exist, many of which are amply explored in books available on the subject.
+Some of the good ones are Misbehaving by Richard Thaler, Thinking, Fast and Slow by Daniel Kahneman, and The Art of Thinking Clearly by Rolf Dobelli.
+A classic is Extraordinary Popular Delusions and the Madness of Crowds by Charles Mackay.
 One of the more recent books on the subject is Dollars and Sense by Dan Ariely and Jeff Kreisler.
 By throwing light on investor psychology, these books promise to help investors become more rational about stock investing.